 If you were lucky enough to get to visit my mother’s house in Beaufort, South Carolina, and she was happy to have you there, odds are that she would serve you the great staple special dinner of my upbringing: Frogmore Stew.
-And you would be very happy to have it, indeed, especially since my Mom would likely have gotten the shrimp in the Stew still wriggling-fresh off of one of the ubiquitous shrimp boats that ply the waterways of Low Country South Carolina, like this one . . .
+And you would be very happy to have it, indeed, especially since my Mom would likely have gotten the shrimp in the Stew still wriggling-fresh off of one of the ubiquitous shrimp boats that ply the waterways of Low Country South Carolina.

 I periodically see watered-down, neutered versions of Frogmore Stew on menus here in Upstate Yankonia and environs, though it almost always carries another name, something like “Low Country Boil” or “Carolina Seafood Stew” or something like that.
 For some reason “Frogmore” seems to be word that can’t be used to describe food up here in the North, I guess because it evokes images of frog legs or other amphibian delicacies.

 But Frogmore Stew is actually named after a little village on St. Helena Island, South Carolina, near the site of the historic Penn Center.
 Eating any boiled combination of corn, shrimp, potatoes and sausage under any other name does a grave injustice and disservice to the good folk of the South Carolina coastal islands who created this tasty, simple, practical dish.

 Want to make your own?
 Here are a pair of recipes, one the way I first encountered the dish, and one the way that might make more sense if you don’t cook over fires in your yard.